DeanLemans/deanlemans.github.io/content/00-raw/00_00-clippings/Introduction to the Zettelkasten Method • Zettelkasten Method.md

 ### Choosing Software

-If you choose software to handle your Zettelkasten, there are some
-features the software should have.
-Below is an essential checklist for
-features you should look for:
+If you choose software to handle your Zettelkasten, there are some features the software should have.
+Below is an essential checklist for features you should look for:

 1. The software needs to make hypertext possible.
 There are two ways to accomplish this.
 You either use whatever linking feature the software offers – this is often more convenient for less tech-savvy people –, or you stick to the imitation of direct links through full-text search.
 The search-based approach is more robust over time and across apps, but perhaps a bit more awkward to get used to.
 [See our demonstration how TextMate would handle links](https://www.youtube.com/watch?v=d-x8MpM4yDE).
-Keep in mind that I didn’t modify TextMate in any way to accommodate the handling of a Zettelkasten.
+Keep in mind that I didn't modify TextMate in any way to accommodate the handling of a Zettelkasten.
-2. The navigation between Zettel will depend on two things: Full-text
-	search and being able to follow links.
-The full-text search is an
-	equivalent of finding entry points via the register in Luhmann’s
-	Zettelkasten (more powerful, obviously).
-Links are just links as you
+2. The navigation between Zettel will depend on two things: Full-text search and being able to follow links.
+The full-text search is an equivalent of finding entry points via the register in Luhmann's Zettelkasten (more powerful, obviously).
+Links are just links as you know them.
-	know them.
 No further explanation needed.
-A full-text search is an
-	advantageous option a digital Zettelkasten has, but an analogue
-	Zettelkasten doesn’t, which results in the heavier usage of it.
+A full-text search is an advantageous option a digital Zettelkasten has, but an analogue Zettelkasten doesn't, which results in the heavier usage of it.
 3. A kind of sandbox.
-An implicit part of Luhmann’s Zettelkasten was his desk.
+An implicit part of Luhmann's Zettelkasten was his desk.
 He could just pull out any number of Zettel and arrange them on his desk as he liked.
-You can’t do this so easy in the digital version.
+You can't do this so easy in the digital version.
 In *The Archive* I use Structure Notes as my desktop.
 The arrangement is more hierarchical and not so free like physical slips of paper.
 But it does the job.

 ### The Paper-Based Zettelkasten